-Medical Certificate of Cause of Death for confirmed/suspected COVID-19 are reported to the General Registrar's Office (GRO).
+Medical Certificate of Cause of Death for confirmed/suspected COVID-19

+The traditional method for examining the number of deaths, and the range of causes of death, takes information from death certificates that are reported to the General Registrar's Office (GRO).
 The death certificate contains two parts.
 Part 1 describes the immediate causes of death and Part 2 provides information on related conditions that may also have contributed to death.
 The numbers of deaths from COVID-19 are based on COVID-19 being recorded on any part of the death certificate (i.e. Part 1 or Part 2).